The Pioneer of True Object Databases.

 The production use of RootDB databases provide significant added value, as improved performance is achieved automatically.

-Users benefit from faster interactions and responses within applications that utilize databases.
+Users benefit from faster interactions and responses within applications that utilize RootDB databases.

-Even when other databases become unresponsive, RootDB consistently delivers results with remarkable efficiency and execution times.
+Even in scenarios where other databases may become unresponsive under heavy load or due to overly complex queries, RootDB consistently delivers results with remarkable efficiency and reliable execution times.

 Database programming costs are enormously reduced (up to 90% or more) in both development and maintenance.